Vidarious/Expired_Curator_2/resource/lib/database/doc/README.md

 ---

 #####Description
-This application manages the communication between your PHP application and database.
-This application is developed with the Singleton design pattern to prevent multiple instances of the database connection.
+Curator Database is a wrapper application for PDO class.
+Designed with the singleton pattern only one instances of the Curator Database object can exist thus preventing multiple database connections for a single user.

 #####How To Use